-After recently adopting two Australian cattle dogs, I wanted to make sure that I would be able to care for them properly.
+After adopting two Australian cattle dogs, I wanted to make sure that I would be able to care for them properly.
 I was especially concerned about the amount of exercise that Cattle Dogs would require.

 Australian Cattle Dogs were bred to be very active and often require at least two hours of exercise each day.
 Daily exercise not only ensures that they stay healthy but creates a productive way to release excess energy.